MicrosoftDocs/architecture-center/docs/guide/hpc/turbostream-content.md

 ## Azure cost

-the following table...elapsed time to do what?
+The following table presents the elapsed time.
 You can use this time and the Azure VM hourly cost for the NDA100v4 VM to calculate costs.
 For the current hourly cost, see [Linux Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/linux/#pricing).

 Only simulation runtime is included in the reported time.
 Application installation time isn't included.